resource0x/concert0x/README.md

 ## About
 concert0x is a web application that enables midi chat between 2 parties, with optional video and audio.
 The idea is that you and your partner connect your/their MIDI instruments, and now you can play a duo.
 Application displays 2 piano keyboards so each player can not only hear, but see what the other side is playing.
 Good for piano teaching or discussing musical ideas.

-Program is built on WebMidi and WebRTC standards, which are implemented in Chrome since v43. **Only Chrome, nothing else**.
+Program is built on WebMidi and WebRTC standards.
+WebMidi is implemented only in Chrome at the moment.
 Program works by establishing peer-to-peer connection between endpoints, so the delay is as short as it gets (tested between Toronto and SF, the points 3600 km apart: avg delay 20ms).
+In browsers not yet supporting WebMidi, program allows to listen to peer's playing (and recordings) via biilt-in synth only.

 App is hosted on AWS, the url is  https://chat.concert0x.com (no registration required) For standalone exercises, go to https://chat.concert0x.com?s=standalone (handy for recording and playback of imported songs)